raca159/mcp-demo/post.md

    - **DocLing Server:** Offers document linguistic tools for analyzing text and extracting key insights.

 2. **FastAPI Client Server:**
    Acting as the coordination layer, this server aggregates the functionalities of the MCP servers.
-It implements the research assistant agent that leverages multiple MCP tools and exposes an unified API for client interactions.
+It implements the research assistant agent that leverages multiple MCP tools and exposes a unified API for client interactions.

 3. **Streamlit UI:**
    This user-friendly web interface allows users to submit research queries, view search results, and analyze documents seamlessly.